 What you are reading

 The NTFS Master File Table is a sequence of fixed-size 1,024-byte records.
-To parse it from Python you only need to:
+To parse it from Python you have to:

 - Open the